Schedule demo

 Note:

-• Each Amazon monitor instance is considered a basic monitor.
+• Each Amazon monitor instance is considered a basic monitor and consumes one monitor count in the license.

-• Each service instances (except S3, SNS and Billing information) running in your Amazon monitor is considered a basic monitor.
+• Each service instance (except S3, SNS, and Billing information) running in your Amazon monitor is considered a basic monitor in the license.

 For more information, refer here.